-Elimane is founder and Chairman of LEGS-Africa, a pan-African think-tank based in Dakar.
-He was also CEO and co-founder of The Panafrican Institute ISAF-KAngfore in Mbour, Senegal from 2009 to 2011.
+He was also CEO and co-founder of The Panafrican Institute ISAF-Kangfore in Mbour, Senegal from 2009 to 2011.

-He has experience as both a consultant and trainer, and has participated in several international anti-corruption meetings and special courses in human rights, extractive industries, climate change, multi-stakeholders processes, social learning, governance and responsible business practises.
+Elimane has experience as both a consultant and trainer, and has participated in several international anti-corruption meetings and special courses in human rights, extractive industries, climate change, multi-stakeholders processes, social learning, governance and responsible business practices.

 “Inequality is my concern.
-The focus of my career is facing the causes of inequalities in Senegal and, by implementing a relevant governance program, dealing with poverty, economic inequity, and domestic resource mobilization.
+The focus of my career is facing the causes of inequalities in Senegal and, by implementing a relevant governance programme, dealing with poverty, economic inequity, and domestic resource mobilisation.

 to challenge public policies

-to work with civil society organizations for transparency and access to economic information
+to work with civil society organisations for transparency and access to economic information

 to organise public platforms for social accountability, fiscal justice and budget monitoring to reduce inequality by enhancing national revenues from domestic resource mobilisation and social expenditures from budget allocations system.

-I am Senegalese’s Civil Society Organisation leader and I know this country extremely well, having built up personal relationships with different actors, administrative institutions, government officials, private sector leaders, social movements and those in the media.
-Through the AFp I hope to develop my own leadership position within my country to tackle inequalities and poverty as an activist deeply committed to social justice.
+I am a Senegalese civil society organisation leader and I know this country extremely well, having built up personal relationships with different actors, administrative institutions, government officials, private sector leaders, social movements and those in the media.
+Through the Atlantic Fellows programme I hope to develop my own leadership position within my country to tackle inequalities and poverty as an activist deeply committed to social justice.”